abhijit-c/LatinTranslations/Georgics/src/book4.md

 - All p.p.p's as perfect passive indicatives.

-      In that place all his labor was poured away and the contract of the cruel tyrant was broken, and a noise was heard three time by the pools of Avernus.
+      In that place all his labor was poured away and the contract of the cruel tyrant was broken, and a noise was heard three times by the pools of Avernus.

 | *illa quis et me' inquit 'miseram et te perdidit, Orpheu,*